CVC Capital Partners: 2000s

 By 2000, CVC was one of the largest and best known private equity firms in Europe.
 In 2001, CVC completed fundraising for its third investment fund, which was the largest private equity fund raised in Europe at the time, just ahead of funds raised by other leading firms, Apax Partners and BC Partners.

-Also, around the same time, CVC expanded into Asia with a $750 million fund focusing exclusively on investments in Asian companies.
+In 2004, CVC and Permira bought from Centrica the British motoring association The AA, and in July 2007 merged The AA with Saga under Acromas Holdings.

+In 2006, the US arm of Citigroup Venture Capital also spun out of the bank to form a new firm, known as Court Square Capital Partners.
+CVC operated offices in London, Paris and Frankfurt.
+Following the spinoff, CVC raised its first investment fund with $300 million of commitments, half coming from Citicorp and the rest from high-net-worth individuals and institutional investors.
+Now independent, CVC also completed its transition from venture capital investments to leveraged buyouts and investments in mature businesses.
+CVC would follow up with its second fund in 1996, it is first fully independent of Citibank, with $840 million of capital commitments.

 From November 2005 to March 2006, CVC gradually purchased 63.4% of the shares of the Formula One Group, owner of the Formula One auto racing championship.

+In 2006, CVC and Permira were accused by Labour MP Gwyn Prosser in the House of Commons of "greed" and "blatant asset stripping" of The AA "to borrow £500m on the basis of The AA's assets in order to pay themselves a dividend."
+The AA responded that they were "happy to have a reasoned conversation with Mr Prosser."

 In 2007, CVC expanded to the U.S., opening an office in New York City, headed by Christopher Stadler and overseen by Rolly van Rappard.

 2010s

 In 2012, CVC reduced its shares in the Formula One Group to 35.5%.
 The deputy team principal of Force India, Bob Fernley, accused CVC of "raping the sport" during the period of its involvement in Formula One.

 In January 2013, Smith retired from the role of chairman and Koltes, Mackenzie and Van Rappard were appointed co-chairmen of the group.